xcore/sc_sdram_burst/docs/hw.rst

 Testbench Application
 +++++++++++++++++++++

-This application serves as a software regression to aid implimenting new SDRAM interfaces and verifying current ones.
-The demo runs a series of regression tests of increasing difficulty, begining from using a single core for the server and a single core for the sdram_server progressing to all cores being loaded to simulate an XCore under full load.
+This application serves as a software regression to aid implementing new SDRAM interfaces and verifying current ones.
+The demo runs a series of regression tests of increasing difficulty, beginning from using a single core for the server and a single core for the sdram_server progressing to all cores being loaded to simulate an XCore under full load.

    * Package: sc_sdram_burst
    * Application: app_sdram_regress